ckeditor/ckeditor5/packages/ckeditor5-mention/docs/features/mentions.md

 ---
 category: features
+menu-title: Mentions
 ---

 {@snippet features/build-mention-source}

-# Mention
+# Mentions (autocompletion)

 The {@link module:mention/mention~Mention} feature brings support for smart autocompletion based on user input.
 When a user types a pre-configured marker, such as `@` or `#`, they get autocomplete suggestions in a panel displayed next to the caret.
 The selected suggestion is then inserted into the content.

 ## Demo

-You can type the `'@'` character to invoke mention autocomplete UI.
+You can type the "@" character to invoke mention autocomplete UI.
 The demo below is configured to suggest a static list of names ("Barney", "Lily", "Marshall", "Robin", and "Ted").

 {@snippet features/mention}